We work with more than 300 partners to bring you better travel deals

-When is the best time to book flights to Changchun?
+When is the best time to book a flight to Changchun?

 Which day is cheapest to fly to Changchun?

-Changchun flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight in the morning will likely mean higher prices.
+Changchun flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the afternoon will likely mean higher prices.

 When is the best/cheapest time to visit Changchun?

 The exciting city of Changchun lies right in the centre of north-eastern China’s Songliao Plai, and its semi-wet humid continental monsoon type climate means that temperatures can vary greatly over the course of the year.
 There are four distinct seasons in Changchun, and summer from June to August is peak season with July temperatures reaching about 23°C. Flights are more expensive during this time, particularly in late August when the Changchun China Film Festival brings many visitors from China and further afield.